alltheseas/egui-fresh/docs/ios-ime-validation.md

    - Capture `xcrun simctl spawn <udid> log show --style syslog --last 2m --predicate 'process == "egui-ios-demo"'` and attach it to the issue you file.

-## 3. Manual fallback (deprecated harness)

-The previous Swift/Xcode harness still lives in `ios/runner-smoke/RunnerSmoke.xcodeproj` for debugging custom UIKit code.
-Keep it only if you need to inspect Swift-side behaviour manually; the cargo-bundle flow above is now the canonical way to package + validate egui on iOS.
-When using the old harness, remember to run `scripts/build_ios_runner.sh`, copy the resulting xcframework/header into `Frameworks/` and `Generated/`, then drive it via `xcodebuild` or Xcode UI.
+# No fallback harness

+The cargo-bundle/`ios-cargo` pipeline is now the only supported way to package and validate egui on iOS.
+If you need to experiment with UIKit/SwiftUI code, add it directly to `apps/eframe-ios-app` instead of maintaining a parallel Xcode project.